Eye HealthLifestyle Topics

 A baseline eye exam is recommended at age 40, when the signs of disease and changes in vision may start to occur.

 No one chooses gifts with the intent to harm, but some popular children’s toys can cause serious eye injuries.
-According to the U.S. Consumer Product Safety Commission, more than 250,000 toy-related injuries are treated in emergency rooms each year, and and almost half of these injuries affect the head or face.
+According to the U.S. Consumer Product Safety Commission, more than 265,000 toy-related injuries were treated in emergency rooms in 2012, and and almost half of these injuries affect the head or face.
 In fact, about 1 in 10 children's eye injuries treated in the ER trace back to toys.
 Unfortunately, most of these injuries happen to children under age 15.

 ‘You’ll shoot your eye out’

 Some propelling toys, like airsoft guns, BB guns, paintball guns and darts can be particularly hazardous, with the potential to cause serious eye injuries such as corneal abrasion, ocular hyphema, traumatic cataract, increased intraocular pressure, and even permanent vision loss.